vitejs/vite/.github/PULL_REQUEST_TEMPLATE.md

 - Read the Contributing Guidelines at https://github.com/vitejs/vite/blob/main/CONTRIBUTING.md.
 - Check that there isn't already a PR that solves the problem the same way.
 If you find a duplicate, please help us reviewing it.
-- Provide a description in this PR that addresses **what** the PR is solving, or .
 - Update the corresponding documentation if needed.
 - Include relevant tests that fail without this PR but pass with it.